Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 --cert-name <(arbitrary) displayed name of the root certificate>
 ```

-After this, you can connect the agent to your tenant using cert authentication (with the serial `pyagent0001`).
+After this, you can connect the agent to your tenant using cert authentication (with the serial `pyagent0001` in this case).

 ## Extending the agent